knightazura/ghost-sdk/App-Ideas.md

 ## App Profiles

 ### Disqus App
-(comments)
+Type: comments

 Quite possibly the most frequent change made to Casper, or any other theme, is to add comments.
-Disqus has emerged as a clear favourite of all the services available for adding comments to your blog.
+Disqus has emerged as a clear favourite of all the services available for adding comments to your blog, already available as a built-in part of many themes.

-The Disqus App adds Disqus to the bottom of every post.
-It also provides a way to output the comment count.

-#### Version 1:
+An App for Disqus would allow users to add Disqus comments to their blog without having to touch theme files or code.
+The only unique piece of configuration for Disqus would be the shortname.
+Therefore a setting would be needed for users to enter this.

+A Disqus App may also wish to provide a comment count, which themes can also use if it is available.

+As an advanced feature, the App may also wish to add an extra field for posts, so that users can turn comments on or off at a post level.

+As an interim, until the `{{comments}}` helper becomes widely used, the theme might want to provide a checkbox allowing the user to 'force' comments - which the theme might use some other way.

+#### Basic features (should be available in 0.5):
 * I want to embed data into post.hbs, either via a filter, or via a helper.
 * I want to have a settings page where users can enter their disqus code
 * I want to provide a custom helper for comment_count on the blog frontend

-#### Version 2:
+#### Advanced features (may not become available until later):
-* I wan to display comment_count in the admin UI
+* I want to display comment_count in the admin UI

-#### Version 3:
+* I want to provide post-level configuration for comments
 * I want to register dashboard widgets